 Financial instruments that potentially expose the Organization to concentrations of credit and market risk consist primarily of cash equivalents and investments.
 Cash equivalents and investments are maintained at high-quality financial institutions and credit exposure is limited at any one institution.
 At year-end and throughout the year, the Organization's cash balances were deposited in a bank.
 As part of the Dodd-Frank Wall Street Reform and Consumer Protection Act, all funds are insured up to \$250,000 by the Federal Deposit Insurance Corporation (FDIC) effective January 1, 2013.
-As of June 30, 2014 and 2013, there were deposits in excess of federally insured amount of approximately \$554,000 and \$1,910,000, respectively.
+As of June 30, 2015 and 2014, there were deposits in excess of federally insured amount of approximately \$916,000 and \$554,000, respectively.
 Management believes that the Organization is not exposed to any significant credit risk on its cash and cash equivalents.
-Furthermore, the Organization has not experienced any losses on its cash and cash equivalents.
 In addition, the Organization's investments do not represent significant concentrations of market risk in as much as the Organization's investment portfolio is adequately diversified among issuers.
 See (Note 2).